unomena/restlet-sites/modules/com.restlet/tech-doc/restlet-studio/guide/04_download-sdk/03_objective-c.md

-You are provided with client SDKs (Software Development Kit) and server skeletons which avoids you repetitive and non qualitative work that often leads to bugs.
+Restlet Studio provides you with client SDKs (Software Development Kit) and server skeletons which avoids you repetitive and non qualitative work that often leads to bugs.

-Restlet Studio provides you with the Objective-C SDK for your web API.
-You can export your Objective-C SDK from the **Clients SDKs** menu.
+Restlet Studio allows you to get an Objective-C SDK for your web API.

 #Get the Objective-C SDK for your API